Garrison student lands role in Nutcracker

 Allegro – Fast motion, such as jumping steps

 Cavalier – Anonymous male partner of female star

 Corps de ballet – Dancers who do not have solos

 Henry isn’t sure he wants to dance professionally.
 In assessing his strengths, he says he’s best at jumps and splits but needs to work on his pirouettes and spotting, which is keeping one’s head forward.

 Sometimes Henry’s classmates at Garrison come to watch him perform.
 “My brother’s [fifth-grade] class might come, too,” he says.
 “I’m excited.”
 In the spirit of brotherly “bro-ness,” Jasper Timmer, 10, says: “It’s cool because I get to see all his performances, but sometimes that can be boring, too.”

 The Nutcracker will be performed at 12:30 and 4:30 p.m. on Saturday, Dec.
 16, and at 2 p.m. on Sunday, Dec.
 17. (There is also a 10 a.m. performance on Dec.
 15 for school groups.)
 Tickets are $27 for adults or $23 for seniors and children ages 10 and younger.
 Call 800-745-3000 or visit ticketmaster.com.
 Tickets at the door are $32.
 The County Center is at 198 Central Ave., in White Plains.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.